A Summer Science Intern Program Designed to

 PEP is designed for college students, with priority

-given to entering juniors and seniors, majoring in the
+given to rising juniors and seniors, majoring in the

 natural sciences (biology, chemistry, physics, or geosciences and earth

-system sciences) or engineering or mathematics, who have had some course
+system sciences), engineering, mathematics or social sciences, who have had some course

 work in oceanography, biology, or marine and/or environmental science.